psx-spx/psx-spx.github.io/docs/cdromfileformats.md

   Misadventures of Tron Bonne, KATWA\*.BIN contains headerless archives (with TIMs and audio) Headerless BSS files contain several BS files with huge padding inbetween
 ```
-To some level one could detect & resolve such cases, eg. TIM contains
+To some level one could detect &amp; resolve such cases, eg. TIM contains
 information about the data block size(s), if the file is bigger, then there may
 be further file(s) appended.<br/>
 Some corner cases may be: Files with odd size may insert alignment padding